gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018-Final-Evaluation.md

 It was also proposed to serialize and deserialize JS data objects to [Transferable Object](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) as mentioned in the [HTML5 Rocks web-worker guide](https://www.html5rocks.com/en/tutorials/workers/basics/) for supporting call-by-reference mechanism.
 But that would’ve added another level of complexity in the code and was saved for later.

-Task was achieved and the commit history can be found [here](https://github.com/HelikarLab/ccNetViz/pull/16) and [here](https://github.com/HelikarLab/ccNetViz/pull/22).
-The code uses latest [async-await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) syntax to write async code in a more intuitive and easy to understand manner as compared to usage of plain JS promises.
+The task was achieved and the commit history can be found [here](https://github.com/HelikarLab/ccNetViz/pull/16) and [here](https://github.com/HelikarLab/ccNetViz/pull/22).
+The code uses latest [async-await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) syntax to write async code in a more intuitive and easy to understand manner as compared to the usage of plain JS promises.